codarrenvelvindron/codarren.github.io/_drafts/Importing_smartphone_ICTA_type_approval_Mauritius.md

 ## 7. DONE !
 You will receive a mail with a tracking number.

-Once your item is cleared, you will get a number which you have to produce for clearance.
+Once your item is cleared, you will get a number which you have to produce for clearance on your email.

+They are quick, it took me less than **2 working days to be cleared!**

 Happy Shopping !